 Mysore- Style Ashtanga

 Ashtanga Yoga is traditionally learned and practiced in what is known as the Mysore Style, named after the city in southern India from whence it comes.
 Rather than leading the class verbally together as one group, in the Mysore classroom the teacher provides personalized attention, guidance, and support.
 Sometimes that means simply holding the space for students to delve deeply into the internal aspects of the practice via the breath, the drishti, the asana, and the vinyasa.
 Practitioners of the Ashtanga method memorize the sequence of postures and move at their own pace.
 In the quiet, focused Mysore shala we experience the practice as a kind of moving meditation.
 Mysore class is appropriate for all levels of student, from complete beginner to advanced.
 The practice is tailored to the individual, and learned slowly, over time.
 As students become proficient at and integrate each posture, they proceed further through the series.
 While Ashtanga can be quite vigorous and challenging, this type of class ensures that students practice safely at the appropriate level, and can make modifications when necessary.
 The practice can be approached therapeutically, athletically, meditatively, or all of the above, on any given day.

 6:30-9:30AM with doors open at 6AM Monday through Thursday and Sunday 9-11AM, Mysore Style with the exception of Moon Days.
-Students may arrive at any time, but must finish by 10AM and 11AM on Sundays.
+Students may arrive at any time, but must finish by 9:30AM and 11AM on Sundays.
 We'll chant the opening mantra at the start of class.

 $20 drop in